Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Tier 2: Reduced Rates (10-15%)

-Some agencies charge lower-than-standard rates, typically in specific circumstances:
+Some agencies charge below-standard rates in specific circumstances:

-• Established models: If you’re bringing a track record and existing client relationships, you have leverage to negotiate lower commission.
+- Established models with track records and existing client relationships have leverage to negotiate

-• High earners: Some agencies offer sliding scales where commission decreases as your earnings increase.
+- High earners where agencies offer sliding scales — commission decreases as earnings increase

-The trade-off: Lower commission sometimes means less service.
-An agency at 10% may not invest as heavily in developing your career or marketing you as aggressively.
+The trade-off is real: lower commission can mean less service.
+An agency at 10% may not invest as heavily in developing your career.
 The lowest rate isn’t always the best value.

-• Full-service creator management: Agencies offering comprehensive digital strategy, social media management, brand development, and content strategy on top of traditional booking may warrant higher rates.
+- Full-service creator management that goes beyond traditional booking: comprehensive digital strategy, social media management, brand development, and content strategy on top of traditional representation.
+That expanded scope can warrant a higher rate.

 When higher rates are a red flag:

-• Standard booking agency services at premium prices
+- Standard booking agency services priced at a premium

-• No clear additional value to justify the higher percentage
+- No clear additional value explaining the higher percentage

-Be very skeptical of any traditional modeling agency charging more than 25%.
+Be skeptical of any traditional modeling agency charging more than 25% without a specific, verifiable justification.
 For detailed warning signs, see our guide on modeling agency red flags.

 If you have both a mother agency and booking agencies in different markets, commission stacks:

-This stacked arrangement is standard when you have multiple agencies, but you should understand it before signing.
-Learn more about how these relationships work in our complete guide to modeling agencies.
-When evaluating agencies, our best modeling agencies ranking can help you identify which companies offer the fairest commission structures.
+This stacked arrangement is standard when you have multiple agencies across markets.
+Understand it before you sign with anyone.
+For more on how these relationships work, see our complete guide to modeling agencies.

 Digital vs. Traditional Commission Structures